-- Why was an Employee level added to the Key Leadership Competencies profile?
+- Why was an employee level added to the Key Leadership Competencies profile (2005)?

 - How can the Key Leadership Competencies benefit managers, employees, functional communities and departments/agencies?

-- How can employees and their managers use the KLC profile?
+- How can employees and their managers use the KLC profile (2005)?

 - How were the competencies and behaviours for the employee level developed in the KLC profile (2005)?

-- Do all departments/agencies need to implement the KLC profile?
+- Do all departments/agencies need to implement the KLC profile (2005)?

 What are competencies?

-Competencies are skills, abilities and characteristics that an employee applies in performing his/her work and that are observable as behaviours or actions.
+Competencies are skills, abilities and characteristics that an employee applies in performing their work and that are observable as behaviours or actions.

-The profile contains a model with four competencies: Values and Ethics, Strategic Thinking, Engagement and Management Excellence.
+The 2005 Key Leadership Competencies profile contains a model with four competencies: Values and Ethics, Strategic Thinking, Engagement and Management Excellence.
 Specific effective behaviours are identified for each competency for each level in the profile, and generic ineffective behaviours for each competency.

 Departments and agencies also use the profile in broader HR management activities, including departmental leadership development programs and the development of competency profiles for departmental and functional community positions.

-Why was an Employee level added to the Key Leadership Competencies profile?
+Why was an employee level added to the Key Leadership Competencies profile (2005)?